Corporate Knights

 Corporate Knights is a media and research company based in Toronto, Canada, focused on advancing a sustainable economy.
-The company publishes an award-winning magazine,  Corporate Knights, and produces global rankings, research reports, and financial product ratings based on corporate and environmental sustainability performance, including the "Global 100 Most Sustainable Corporations in the World" and the "Best 50 Corporate Citizens in Canada".
+The company publishes a magazine,  Corporate Knights, and produces global rankings, research reports, and financial product ratings based on corporate and environmental sustainability performance, including the "Global 100 Most Sustainable Corporations in the World" and the "Best 50 Corporate Citizens in Canada".

 History

 Corporate Knights Inc. was co-founded in 2002 by Toby A. Heaps, Paul Fengler and Peter Diplaros.
 According to Heaps, the trio created the magazine as a "halfway house between Adbusters and Forbes."
 The magazine was first published in the wake of the accounting scandal at Enron and WorldCom with the objective of holding companies more accountable.
 The three founders believed that "if you want to make social change, it's through business."
 Heaps later coined the term "clean capitalism".

 Corporate Knights looks to highlight regional and national opportunities for the clean energy transition by acting as an advisor to corporations, governments and people working toward a more sustainable economy.